MicrosoftDocs/azure-devops-yaml-schema/task-reference/dotnet-core-cli-v2.md

 This option appends `--logger trx --results-directory $(Agent.TempDirectory)` to the command line arguments.

-Code coverage can be collected by adding the `--collect “Code coverage”` option to the command line arguments.
+Code coverage can be collected by adding the `--collect "Code coverage"` option to the command line arguments.
 <!-- :::editable-content-end::: -->
 <br>